The Excel CUMPRINC function calculates the cumulative payment on the principal of a loan or investment, between two specified periods.

 Note that in this example:

-Further examples of the Excel Cumprinc function are provided on the Microsoft Office website.
+Further details and examples of the Excel Cumprinc function are provided on the Microsoft Office website.

 If you get an error from the Excel Cumprinc function, this is likely to be one of the following: